-Due to the fact that many drivers have only the minimum liability required by law, their limits can quickly be used up.
+Since a lot of drivers have only the minimum liability required by law, it doesn’t take a major accident to exceed their coverage limits.
 That’s why carrying high Uninsured/Underinsured Motorist coverage is a good idea.
-Frequently your uninsured/underinsured motorist coverages are similar to your liability insurance amounts.
+Frequently your uninsured/underinsured motorist coverages are identical to your policy’s liability coverage.

-Cheaper 2000 Nissan Frontier insurance is definitely available both online as well as from independent agents, so you should be comparing quotes from both to have the best selection.
-A few companies don’t offer the ability to get a quote online and these small insurance companies work with independent agents.
+Lower-priced 2001 Nissan Frontier insurance is available from both online companies and with local insurance agents, and you should be comparing both to get a complete price analysis.
+Some car insurance companies do not offer the ability to get a quote online and most of the time these small insurance companies sell through independent agents.